 - (optional) Edit the service account ID.

 - Click Create.
-A Service account has no role dialog appears.
+A Service account permissions screen.

-- Click Create Without Role.
+- Click CREATE KEY and click Done.
 A Private key saved to your computer dialog appears and a copy of the private key downloads to your computer.

 - Click Close.